 Our Class A Shares and the Public Warrants are listed on Nasdaq under the symbols "LILM" and "LILMW," respectively.
 Holders of our securities should obtain current market quotations for their securities.
-There can be no assurance that our Class A Shares and/or Public Warrants will remain listed on Nasdaq.
-If we fail to comply with the Nasdaq listing requirements, our Class A Shares and/or Public Warrants could be delisted from Nasdaq.
-A delisting of our Class A Shares will likely affect the liquidity of our Class A Shares and warrants and could inhibit or restrict our ability to raise additional financing.
+There can be no assurance that our Class A Shares will remain listed on Nasdaq.
+If we fail to comply with the Nasdaq listing requirements, our Class A Shares and/or warrants could be delisted from Nasdaq.
+A delisting of our Class A Shares and warrants will likely affect the liquidity of our Class A Shares and warrants and could inhibit or restrict our ability to raise additional financing.